zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a DNS packet holding a query for a maximally long subdomain under the *Child Zone* apes (that is, 255 octets including label separators).
+1. Create a DNS packet holding a query for a maximally long subdomain under the *Child Zone* apex (that is, 255 octets including label separators).

-2. Obtains the name server names from the delegation from the parent using [Method2].
+2. Obtain the name server names from the delegation from the parent using [Method2].

 3. Add all unique NS records for the *Child Zone* using the name server names fetched.

-4. Obtains the name server IP addresser per name server names from the delegation from the parent using [Method4].
+4. Obtains the name server IP addresses per name server names from the delegation from the parent using [Method4].
 Discard any [out-of-bailiwick] name servers.

 5. For each [in-bailiwick] name server name and for all IP addresses for the name, add the name server as A or AAAA record in the Additional section of the DNS packet.

-6. If size the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_SIZE_LARGE]* else emit *[REFERRAL_SIZE_OK]*.
+6. If size the DNS packet after encoding is larger than 512 octets then emit *[REFERRAL_SIZE_LARGE]*, otherwise emit *[REFERRAL_SIZE_OK]*.

 ## Outcome(s)